 - Developing a future-proof infrastructure that scales

-All things considered, when you’re ready for ZTNA, you should check out Jamf Private Access, the solution to give users the best work anywhere experience.
+All things considered, when you’re ready for ZTNA, you should check out Jamf Connect, the solution to give users the best work anywhere experience.

-Jamf Private Access is a next-gen VPN solution purpose-built for Apple, built by Jamf, the company and partner you already know and trust to manage and secure your Apple deployment.
+Jamf Connect includes a next-gen VPN solution purpose-built for Apple, built by Jamf, the company and partner you already know and trust to manage and secure your Apple deployment.